brandur/sorg/content/articles/live-reload.md

 }
 ```

-Special-casing byproducts of known editors isn't the most
+Special-casing byproducts of known editors isn't incredibly
-elegant possible solution, but it's pragmatic choice.
-The
+elegant, but it's pragmatic choice.
+The build would still
-build would still work fine without the special cases, but
+work fine without the special cases, but it'd be less
-it'd be a little less efficient.
-Also, the pace of newly
+efficient.
+The pace of newly created editors isn't _so_
-created editors isn't _so_ frantic so we won't be able to
+frantic so we won't be able to keep up with the new styles
-keep up with them.
+of backup files and the like that they come up with.

 ### Hardening the build loop (#build-loop)